thorwebdev/thor.bio/blog/hackerhouse-taiwan/index.md

 ## Work time

-When I reached out to my friends at PicCollage I really didn't expect that they would offer to host us for free, but that's exactly what they did.
 Taiwanese people are extremely welcoming and generous!
 When [John Fan](https://www.linkedin.com/in/johnfan/), one of the PicCollage co-founders, heard about the idea, he said he liked it and offered us to join them at their conveniently located Taipei Headquarters in the Da’an District!

 With a great view of Taipei 101 and multiple rooms at our disposal we managed to have a productive week.
 Thank you once again! 💚